essex-lab/grandlig-paper/Mu_Ex_Calculation/README.md

 python ../../../calcMuEx.py -p ../Benzene_solvated.pdb -l ../Benzene.sdf
 ```

 In these particular examples, the mu ex is calculated in one single script which loops through a certain number of lambda windows in a single simulation.
+The final free energy result will be printed in the log file.

 To make use of parallelisation, each individual lambda could be run as a seperate simulation with the results combined at the end to calculate a final free energy.
 An example of this is can be found in `T4L99A/FEs/Solv`.